JKevinXu/OutlookConnector/OIDC_AUTH_DESIGN.md

 # 🔐 OIDC Authentication Design Document

 ## 📋 Overview
-Add OpenID Connect authentication to the Seller Email Assistant using a custom OIDC client to identify users, enable personalization, and secure AI features.
+Add OpenID Connect authentication to the AM Personal Assistant using a custom OIDC client to identify users, enable personalization, and secure AI features.

 ## 🎯 Goals
 - **User Identity**: Authenticate and identify users accessing the add-in